Kenton Richardson

-Playing career
+Club career

 Richardson came through the youth team at Hartlepool United.
 He made his senior debut for Hartlepool as a substitute for Liam Donnelly in a 4–0 defeat to Mansfield Town on 11 February 2017.
 Richardson signed his first professional contract in March 2017 alongside three other Hartlepool players.

 Following the expiration of his contract with Hartlepool, Richardson joined League One side Sunderland on a two-year deal, initially joining the club's under-23 side.

 On 8 March 2021, Richardson joined National League side Notts County on loan until 5 April 2021.
 However, an injury meant that Richardson only played one game for County.

 Richardson made his Sunderland debut on 5 October 2021 in an EFL Trophy win against Lincoln City.

 Richardson joined National League North side Spennymoor Town on a 28 day loan deal on 12 November 2021.
 The loan deal was later extended until the end of the season.

 After Sunderland's promotion to the Championship, it was announced in May 2022 that Richardson was one of 16 players released by the club.
 He made three appearances in total for the Black Cats – all in the EFL Trophy.

 On 9 June 2022, Richardson signed for National League side Gateshead on a one-year deal.
+Ahead of the 2025–26 season, Richardson was named as Gateshead's new club captain.